 - For this Goodwill frame, I replaced the art and needed to open up the paper backing.
 If yours has a similar backing, this is how to do it.

 - Run your fingers across the back.
 Take your scissors and slide the tip to cut it open.
 Completely remove the backing.
 I taped the backing back together.
 You don’t have to do this step.

 Use a screwdriver.

 - If your frame has staples holding down the cardboard and art.
-You will need to remove them with a screwdriver by placing it underneath and pushing down.
+You will need to remove them with a screwdriver by placing it underneath the staple and pushing down.
 Continue pushing downward, using the frame to make the staple come up.
 Use the pliers or multitool for stubborn staples that need to be firmly pulled out.

 - Open the lid of the Folk Art Chalk Paint.
-If you don’t have a stir stick, you can use your paint brush to stir.
+If you don’t have a stir stick, you can use your paintbrush to stir.

 Apply the paint.

 - You will need only a small amount of paint on your brush.
 Apply the paint by stroking across the frame.
-Make sure to look at the frame in all angles to get into the grooves and edges.
+Make sure to look at the frame from all angles to get into the grooves and edges.

 - Let it dry for 20 minutes.
 Apply a second coat.
 Repeat this step if needed.